akamainook/akamainook/testinstructions.md

    Once finished, Submit the nook

-6)  Log out of 'luke@foo.com' to and sign into an admin account using the following credentials:
-      Username- notadmin@foo.com
-      Password- notpassword

-7) Click on the Admin tab found on the menubar located on the top of the page.

-8) Determine if the nook 'Hamilton Library' appears on the admin's page.

-9) Click on the green checkmark button to approve the nook.

-10) Sign out of 'notadmin' and sign back into 'luke'.

-11) Click on the List Nooks tab in the menu bar.
+6) Click on the List Nooks tab in the menu bar.

-12) Verify that Hamilton Library exists on the page.
+7) Verify that Hamilton Library exists on the page.